 Cost of Doing Business: Understanding Vietnam Labor Costs

 The place is still one of the cheapest places in Asia to do business.
-In 2025, the cost structure remains attractive for labor, utilities, rent, and taxes in the country, making it an attractive alternative, especially for the higher-priced economies of Asia, including China and Malaysia.
+In 2025, despite rising costs across Southeast Asia, Vietnam maintains its competitive advantage with labor costs approximately 50% lower than China and significantly below Singapore and Malaysia.
+The cost structure remains attractive for labor, utilities, rent, and taxes in the country, making it an attractive alternative, especially for the higher-priced economies of Asia, including China and Malaysia.

 Labor Costs: Still a Key Advantage

 Labor cost is often the first metric investors evaluate, and Vietnam delivers.
+Updated 2025 data shows Vietnam’s hourly minimum wage ranges from $0.69 to $0.99 across regions.
 Let’s briefly compare Vietnam’s labor cost competitiveness:

 Country | Average Gross Annual Income at Minimum Wages | Hourly Minimum Wage (USD) |